sartography/cr-connect-tutorial/03_cr_connect_workflow/03_api.rst

 Endpoints
 ---------

+At this point, we should have a functioning API endpoint that calls crc.api.tools.get_cards.

-If you restart your instance, you can view the endpoints at http://localhost:5000/v1.0/ui/#/Configurator%20Tools/
+If you restart your instance, you can view the endpoint at http://localhost:5000/v1.0/ui/#/Configurator%20Tools/